 - Childless.
 After enabling this toggle, only the taxonomies that don’t have child terms will be added to the list.

-This tab allows you to add the posts to the list according to the values of their meta fields.
+This tab allows you to add the terms to the list according to the values of their meta fields.
 You set a value in the Value text area, and then the data from the meta field that you choose in the Field key/name bar is compared to that value.
-If they match, the post is added to the list.
+If they match, the terms are added to the list.
 The conditions the value of the meta field has to meet are called Meta Query Clause.
 You can add as many Meta Clauses as you want by clicking on the “Add New” button.

 - Field key/name.
-Enter the name of the meta field that is attached to the Post Type you’ve chosen in the General settings tab.
+Enter the name of the meta field that is attached to the Taxonomy you’ve chosen in the General settings tab.
 You can use dynamic tags in this bar;

 - Value.
 The value you set here will be compared to the value of the meta field you have chosen in the Field key/name bar;